-Nissan pins hopes on surprise CEO choice to lead revival
+Nissan pins revival hopes on 'foreigner with a Japanese face'

-TOKYO (Reuters) - Nissan Motor Co (7201.T) named a relative outsider who joined the automaker mid-career as its next CEO on Tuesday, picking Makoto Uchida in a surprise move that was immediately seen as positive for its strained ties with top shareholder Renault.
+TOKYO (Reuters) - Nissan Motor Co (7201.T) named the head of its Chinese business as its next CEO on Tuesday, picking an executive known for close ties to top shareholder Renault (RENA.PA) and for a frank, straight-talking manner that has marked him as an outsider.

+By selecting Senior Vice President Makoto Uchida, Nissan’s board has gone with someone slightly at odds with its traditional corporate culture.
+He joined the automaker mid-career in 2003, unlike most top Japanese executives, who spend their entire working lives at one company.

-Uchida, a senior vice president known for his unflagging work ethic and relentless focus on cost control, was described by one long-time associate who spoke on condition of anonymity as a “foreigner with a Japanese face” - a straight talker who was direct and to the point in conversations.
+Known for his unflagging work ethic and relentless focus on cost control, Uchida was described by one long-time associate who spoke on condition of anonymity as a “foreigner with a Japanese face” - direct and to the point in conversations.

-Uchida will be joined by newly appointed Chief Operating Officer (COO) Ashwani Gupta, currently COO of junior partner Mitsubishi Motors Corp (7211.T), in trying to revive a business hit by plunging profits and management scandal.
+He will be joined by newly appointed Chief Operating Officer (COO) Ashwani Gupta, currently COO of junior partner Mitsubishi Motors Corp (7211.T), in trying to revive a business hit by plunging profits, management scandal and tensions with Renault.

 Japan’s second-largest automaker has been shaken by the arrest of former Chairman Carlos Ghosn last year on allegations of financial misconduct, which he denies, and the more recent departure of CEO Hiroto Saikawa after he admitted to being improperly overpaid.